Computer Maintenance

 Sometimes the problem can be resolved with a selective reinstall of the program or the hardware drivers involved.

-In some cases I will recommend a "clean" install consisting of formatting the hard drive followed by a complete reinstallation of the operating system and apps.
+In some cases I will recommend a "clean" install consisting of backing up your files, then formatting the hard drive followed by a complete reinstallation of the operating system and all apps not included with your computer or operating system.

 By removing all files you can eradicate problems that may not be corrected by a standard reinstallation.